wbosley/Scheduler/README.md

 <h2>SETTING UP THE SCHEDULER</h2>
 To set up the scheduler, first a Google Cloud Platform project must be created with the Google Calendar API enabled.
 Then a Google Calendar API CLIENT ID and API KEY must be created.

-These can be obtained by completing the prerequsistes steps for Google's JavaScript quickstart tutorial, available at the link below.
+These can be obtained by completing the "prerequisites" steps for Google's JavaScript quickstart tutorial, available at the link below.

 https://developers.google.com/calendar/api/quickstart/js